-Treatment of abscess (apostasis, apostem) abroad
+Treatment of abscess (apostasis, apostem) in Germany

 Abscess is an acute surgical infectious disease that is characterized by local accumulation of pus.
 It can appear in any of the human body tissues and organs.
 A key indication of the abscess is a clear demarcation from healthy tissue by the pyogenic shell (capsule).
 Therefore the purulent process does not extend into nearby structures.

 But the most dangerous is the possibility of a rupture of the abscess, which can result in sepsis and death.

 An abscess can occur as an independent disease or be a complication of other infectious processes, such as a ruptured boil, prostatitis, tonsillitis, osteomyelitis.
 Abscesses can appear everywhere: in the subcutaneous tissue, bones, muscles, internal organs.

 Infectious agent is a nonspecific bacterial flora.
 Among the most frequent microorganisms that provoke abscess are:

 - E. Coli

 - Medical manipulations without the use of proper antiseptics